Blqtent/PlatinumOS/README.md

 Anyway, go check it out!

 # requierments
-you need python3 with the "time" and "math"
+you need python3 with the "time", "math", and "calender"